python-tipos-de-datos

 Lists (list)

-Lists in Python (list) are ordered and mutable collections of elements.
-They can contain any data type, including numbers, strings, nested lists, etc. The elements of a list are indexed and can be accessed and modified using indices.
+Lists in Python (list) are ordered and modifiable collections of elements.
+They can contain any type of data, including numbers, strings, nested lists, etc. The elements of a list are indexed and can be accessed and modified using indices.

 my_list = [1, 2, 3, 4, 5]